floobydust/C02-Pocket-SBC/README.md

 A Pocket-sized 65C02 SBC with SCC2691 UART console

-This is small 4-layer PCB that is 3.8" x 2.5" in size ExpressPCB was used for the schematic and PCB layout Boards were acquired via their Miniboard Pro service
+This is small 4-layer PCB that is 3.8" x 2.5" in size ExpressPCB was used for the schematic and PCB layout.
+  Boards were acquired via their Miniboard Pro service.

-Atmel Wincupl was used to create the files needed to program the ATF22V10CQZ WDC Tools was used to assemble and link all of assembler source files
+Atmel Wincupl was used to create the files needed to program the ATF22V10CQZ.
+WDC Tools was used to assemble and link all of assembler source files.

 C02BIOS and C02Monitor are separate source files